milindchawre/site/content/blog/setting-up-polaris-on-kubernetes.md

 ![polaris3](https://github.com/milindchawre/civo-k8s/raw/master/blog/polaris/images/polaris3.png)

-As shown this [nginx-deployment](https://raw.githubusercontent.com/milindchawre/civo-k8s/master/blog/polaris/nginx.yaml) have few misconfigurations like image tag is not specified, resources like cpu and memory are missing, health checks are not configured and so on.
+As shown in the image above, this [nginx-deployment](https://raw.githubusercontent.com/milindchawre/civo-k8s/master/blog/polaris/nginx.yaml) have few misconfigurations.
+For example, the image tag is not specified, resources like cpu and memory are missing, health checks are not configured and so on.
 Let's try to fix few of them.

-Polaris also shows the meaning of each configuration and what config is missing with some reference links explaining the use and importance of those configuration.
+Polaris also shows the meaning of each configuration and what config is missing with some reference links explaining the use and importance of each.

 ![polaris4](https://github.com/milindchawre/civo-k8s/raw/master/blog/polaris/images/polaris4.png)

 ![polaris5](https://github.com/milindchawre/civo-k8s/raw/master/blog/polaris/images/polaris5.png)

-Now apply the new [nginx-deployment](https://raw.githubusercontent.com/milindchawre/civo-k8s/master/blog/polaris/nginx-fix.yaml) where we had changed few things to fix few of the misconfigurations.
+Now we can apply the new [nginx-deployment](https://raw.githubusercontent.com/milindchawre/civo-k8s/master/blog/polaris/nginx-fix.yaml) where we have changed few things to fix few of the misconfigurations.
+The changes are summarised in the diff below:
 ```
 17c17
 -         image: nginx:latest